-You start in town, where you can visit several shops to buy weapons, armor, torches, food and other useful -- and sometimes magic -- items.
+You start in town, where you can visit several shops to buy weapons, armor, torches, food, and other useful -- and sometimes magic -- items.
 You can barter with the shopkeepers to get reduced prices.

 The dungeon levels are randomly generated.
-They contain a variety of monsters, some of which invisible, and items, as well as traps and secret doors.
+They contain a variety of monsters, some of which are invisible, and items, as well as traps and secret doors.
 Each level has more than one exit.
 As in other roguelikes, you explore the dungeons, kill monsters as you go, and try to accumulate as much treasure as possible.

-There are no Acorn 32-bit screenshots for this game.
+There are no Acorn 32-bit user screenshots for this game.

-There are 20 other screenshots on file for other versions of this game.
+There are 28 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups